 Quality control is crucial, yet quality management systems (QMS) are hard to implement.
 Industrial IoT, however, can ease the process and even reduce the associated costs.

 IoT sensors can replace manual inspections with automatic checks of variables that are critical to the quality.
 That will cut the time and resources dedicated to QMS.

-In addition, environmmental sensors can continuously monitor conditions critical to quality and alert prior to any obstacles.
+In addition, environmental sensors can continuously monitor conditions critical to quality and alert prior to any obstacles.

 Industrial IoT enables manufacturers to correctly measure the overall equipment effectiveness (OEE) and overall process effectiveness (OPE) in real-time.

-McKinsey reported that sensor data that predicts equipment failure can reduce maintenance costs by as much as 40% and cut unplanned downtime twice.
+McKinsey reported that sensor data that predict equipment failure can reduce maintenance costs by as much as 40% and cut unplanned downtime twice.